C-D-Lewis/pebble-dev/README.md

 Repository with Pebble watchfaces, watchapps, and libraries - old and new.

-Projects here are mostly too old for the latest Pebble SDK.
+Projects here are mostly too old for the latest Pebble SDK, working status is shown in the lists below.

+Some PBWs can be found in `/pbw` for sideloading.

 ## Watchfaces